 Part Three: Going Off The Beaten Track

 There's a happy ending.
-My daughter is three years old now.
+At the time of writing this, my daughter is three years old.
 Three months after my ectopic pregnancy, we started trying again.
 I fell pregnant immediately.
 She's three years old, and healthy, and kind, and so perfectly weird, and I'm happy and lucky and blessed, but here's something I didn't expect.

 All that grief still exists.